Another Day Comics

 “Another Day” is a comic strip that portrays a female character who stumbles through the daily absurdities of relationships, career, family dysfunction, and the quest to find a sense of value and purpose in the midst of it all.
 What differentiates this from other strips is that the primary characters are aspects of the Self- the annoyingly positive narrator who represents the external “shoulds”, the insecure main character who is riddled with self-doubt and fear, and the down-to-earth, straight-shooting inner child who cuts through the crap and says it like it is.
 The strip’s honesty and vulnerability help people laugh at themselves and thereby feel like they are not alone.

-The strip appeals to women between the ages of 30 and 55 who are educated, conscientious, aspiring, reflective, and committed to self-improvement.
-It also appeals to anyone in the arts, the non-profit sector, social services, or people who want to live more fully integrated lives.
+The strip appeals to women between the ages of 30 and 55 who are educated, conscientious, aspiring, reflective, and obsessed with self-improvement.
+It also appeals to anyone in the arts, the non-profit sector, social services, or people who tend to be overly hard on themselves.

 -Sheila Tartaglia, poet